bclewi5555/budget-free/README.md

 This work in progress project will meet the need for a free and open-source personal budgeting software which is accessible from any device.

-## Local Install for Developers
+## Local Install and Config for Developers

-1. Install [npm](https://www.npmjs.com/), [yarn](https://classic.yarnpkg.com/), and [postgreSQL](https://www.postgresql.org/) on your local machine.
+1. Install [npm](https://www.npmjs.com/) and [postgreSQL](https://www.postgresql.org/) on your local machine.

 2. Clone this repo: `git clone https://github.com/bclewi5555/budget-free.git`

-3. Start up an empty PosgreSQL database named `budgetfree` from the default user (`postgres`) on the default port (`5432`)

-## Run Development Server

-1. Navigate to the server directory
+3. Navigate to the server directory

-2. Create a new environment config file named `.env` with the contents below, replacing `secret` with your actual postgres user password and session secret.
+4. Create a new environment config file named `.env` with the contents below, replacing `secret` with your actual postgres user password and session secret.
 ```
 PORT=3000
 NODE_ENV=development